lucywang000/clj-statecharts/docs/content/docs/get-started.md

 Returns the initial state of the machine.
 It also executes all the entry actions of the initial states, if any.

 If you do not want these actions to be executed, use `(fsm/initialize machine {:exec false})` instead.
+The action functions would be collected in the `_actions` key of the new state map.
+For example, the test code of clj-statecharts uses this feature to make assertions to ensure correct actions are collected during transitions.

 #### (fsm/transition machine state event)